Qiskit/rustworkx/paper.md

 # Use Cases

 _retworkx_ is suitable for modeling graphs ranging from a few nodes scaling up to millions.
 The library is particularly suited for applications that have core routines executing graph algorithms.
 In those applications, the performance of _retworkx_ considerably reduces computation time.
-Examples of applications using _retworkx_ include the Qiskit compiler [@Qiskit2021], PennyLane [@Bergholm2020], atompack [@Ullberg2021], and qtcodes [@Jha2021].
+Examples of applications using _retworkx_ include the Qiskit, PennyLane [@Bergholm2020], atompack [@Ullberg2021], and qtcodes [@Jha2021].

 For common use cases, _retworkx_ can provide speedups ranging from 3x to 100x faster compared to the same code using _NetworkX_ while staying competitive with other compiled libraries like _igraph_ and _graph-tool_.
 The gains in performance are application-specific, but as a general rule, the more work that is offloaded to _retworkx_ and Rust, the larger are the gains.

+We illustrate use cases with examples from the field of quantum computing that motivated the development of the library.

 ## Graph Creation, Traversal, and Manipulation